DevOluwapelumi/MY-PORTFOLIO-SITE/README.md

 Responsive Design: Portfolios should be optimized for different devices and screen sizes, ensuring a consistent experience across desktops, tablets, and mobile phones.

-Consistent Branding: If applicable, maintaining a consistent visual identity, color scheme, and typography that align with the individual's personal brand or the field they're in.
+Consistent Branding: If applicable, maintain a consistent visual identity, color scheme, and typography that align with the individual's personal brand or the field they're in.

 Types of Portfolios:

 Online Portfolios: Most portfolios today are digital and hosted online, often on personal websites.
-These offer the advantage of being easily accessible by a global audience.
+These offer the advantage of being easily accessible to a global audience.

 Print Portfolios: In some creative fields, a physical portfolio is still used for in-person presentations or interviews.
 It typically includes printed copies of work samples.